 If you are trying to shave long facial hair, you may want to start with scissors or shears to take off the bulk of the hair.
-This allows the hairs to stand straight up, making it easy for the cartridge razor to lop off the hair and offer you a clean shave.
+This allows the hair to stand straight up, making it easy for the cartridge razor to lop off the hair, and offers you a clean shave.

 Electric razors can pull hair for a variety of reasons.
 One of the top reasons is that the electric shaver is dirty and needs some maintenance and TLC.